-PHOT 030 Beginning Photography
+PHOT 030 Beginning Film Photography

-Course Advisory: Eligibility for ENGL 001, SCC minimum Math standard and PHOT 035, ART 011.
+Course Advisory: Eligibility for English 001, SCC minimum Math standard and PHOT 035, ART 011.
 An introduction to black and white film photography.
 Includes a brief history and discussion of image composition, with special emphasis on darkroom techniques, photographic principles and materials.
-This course is prerequisite to the Professional Photography program and most other photography courses.
-Camera equipment for photography classes not provided by the college.
+Camera equipment is essential for this course and there are a substantial number of cameras for loan.
 SLR 35mm film camera and related materials are required.
-Two hours lecture, three hours lab
+Field trip may be required.
+Two hours lecture, three hours lab.